ErfanEbrahimnia/unlockrepo/README.md

 # 🔐 UnlockRepo

-A simple tool to automate granting access to your private repositories after a purchase is made on Gumroad.
+A simple tool to automate and monetize granting access to your private repositories after a purchase is made on Gumroad.

 [Live demo](https://unlockrepo.com)